hharryyf/codeforcepractice/README.md

 Then, we join 1 with all connected components once.
 For the remaining degree, we join 1 with all the connected points that weren't joined in the previous step.
 Finally, we use union find again on the remaining edges to create the final tree. https://codeforces.com/contest/1133/problem/F2

+179. Mr. Kitayuta's Colorful Graph (diff=2300, union find and observation) We can consider each color seperately, u can reach v in an undirected graph means if we apply union find procedure, u and v should end up in the same connected component.
+Hence, we can establish n sets, for the set i, it records all (p, c) pairs which means i belongs to the connected component p with color c.
+Note that to avoid TLE, we only append (p, c) to set i if there's edge(u, i, c) or edge(i, u, c).
+After that for each query, it simply asks the size of the intersection of set(u) and set(v), we iterate the set with a smaller size to answer the queries. https://codeforces.com/contest/506/problem/D